Eichel scores twice, Sabres top Blues 5-2

 BUFFALO, N.Y.
+(AP)The Buffalo Sabres are following Jack Eichel’s lead and starting to find some consistency in their play.

-(AP)Jack Eichel scored two goals to extend his NHL-leading point streak to 14 games, and the Buffalo Sabres beat the St. Louis Blues 5-2 on Tuesday night.
+Eichel scored two goals to extend his NHL-leading point streak to 14 games, and the Sabres beat the St. Louis Blues 5-2 on Tuesday night for their second straight win.

-Sam Reinhart, Johan Larsson and Zemgus Girgensons each had a goal and an assist as the Sabres won their second straight.
-Linus Ullmark made 28 saves.
+Sam Reinhart, Johan Larsson and Zemgus Girgensons each had a goal and an assist, and Linus Ullmark made 28 saves as the Sabres won consecutive games for the first time since opening the season with an 8-1-1 stretch.

+“We’re starting to form an identity,” said Eichel, noting the confidence instilled in the team by first-year coach Ralph Krueger.
+“It’s evident the way we can play every night to give ourselves a chance to win.”

 Troy Brouwer and Alex Pietrangelo had goals for the Blues, who have lost three in a row following a four-game winning streak.
 Jake Allen stopped 28 shots.